sivakumar0412/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

 2. Create a new document or open the "Welcome Document"
 3. Start typing in one tab and watch it appear in others
 4. Notice the user avatars and connection indicators

+## 🎥 Live Demo

+**Try it yourself:**
+1. Run the application locally following the steps above
+2. Open `http://localhost:3000` in multiple browser tabs
+3. Create or open the same document in both tabs
+4. Start typing and see real-time synchronization!

+**What you'll see:**
+- ✅ Text appears instantly in all tabs
+- ✅ User avatars show active collaborators
+- ✅ Connection status indicators
+- ✅ Auto-save notifications
+- ✅ Document sharing capabilities

 ## 📁 Project Structure